rancher/partner-charts/README.md

 ```bash
 export PACKAGE=<vendor>/<chart>
 ```
-#### 3. Run the 'update' subcommand
+#### 3. Run the `update` subcommand
-The 'auto' subcommand will run the complete CI process.
-The 'stage' subcommand will do the same process but will not create a git commit when it completes.
+The `update` subcommand will go through the CI process.
+Append the `--commit` flag if you want it to create a git commit when it completes.
 ```bash
 bin/partner-charts-ci update --commit
 ```